 1) Guess the native language

 As above, except now it gets really interesting – you also have to find the weakest link.
-Sometimes it can be hard to tell the difference between a poor translator and a translator that is native in the source, not the target.
-Usually this can be identified through uncharacteristic correct translations of terminology that someone who is generally poor may have gotten wrong coupled with persistent basic grammatical errors that a native would rarely get wrong (i.e. the person may be native in the source).
+Sometimes it can be hard to tell the difference between a poor translator and a translator who is native in the source, not the target.
+Usually this can be identified through uncharacteristic correct translations of terminology that someone who is generally poor may have got wrong coupled with persistent basic grammatical errors that a native would rarely get wrong (i.e. the person may be native in the source).
 This is one of my favourite games!

 2) Work out how they got from X to… x94+150*4?